 - Leg swelling

-Because many cervical cancer symptoms are also associated with other, less serious conditions, such as infection, it is important to promptly see a physician for an accurate diagnosis and appropriate treatment.
-The gynecological clinic at Moffitt Cancer Center welcomes women who are experiencing cervical cancer symptoms, and no referrals are necessary to consult with our multispecialty team.
+Because many cervical cancer symptoms are also associated with other, less serious conditions, such as infection, it is important to promptly see a gynecologic oncologist for an accurate diagnosis and appropriate treatment.
+The Gynecologic Oncology Program at Moffitt Cancer Center welcomes women who are experiencing cervical cancer symptoms, and referrals aren't necessary to consult with our multispecialty team.
 We can also recommend an appropriate screening program based on a number of unique factors, including a woman’s age, medical history and cervical cancer risk.